Shift right to test in production

 Business Continuity and Disaster Recovery (BCDR)

-Release to prod is just half the job.
-The other half is ensuring quality at scale with real workload.
-No place like prod for that.
-The prod environment keeps changing, so you are never done with testing in production.
+Releasing to production is just half the job.
+The other half is ensuring quality at scale with a real workload.
+There really is no place like production for that.
+The environment keeps changing, so the team is never done with testing in production.
 This includes monitoring, fault injection, failover testing, and all other forms.